suitproject/suit-lightcurve-tutorial/README.md

 #(format---> 'filter':index).
 This will be useful in the next step.
 ```

 If the coalignment does not work, try using a different template.
 The template provided below will only work with the sample data.
-Selecting a template is a trail and error process.
+Selecting a template is a trial-and-error process.
 Don't be discouraged.
-Have a look at the coalignment module for tips to make a template if you havent already.
+Have a look at the coalignment module for tips to make a template if you haven't already.
 ```python
 bottom_left = SkyCoord(-407*u.arcsec, 397*u.arcsec, frame=smaps3[0].coordinate_frame)
 top_right = SkyCoord(-348*u.arcsec, 442*u.arcsec, frame=smaps3[0].coordinate_frame)